classgraph/classgraph/README.md

     /* ... */
 }

+/**
+ * Returns a list of classes on the classpath that implement the specified
+ * interface or a subinterface, or whose superclasses implement the specified
+ * interface or a sub-interface.
+Should be called after scan(), and returns
+ * matching interfaces whether or not an InterfaceMatchProcessor was added
+ * to the scanner before the call to scan().
+Does not call the classloader on
+ * the matching classes, just returns their names.
+ *
+ * @param implementedInterface
+ *            The interface that classes need to implement to match.
+ * @return A list of matching classes, or the empty list if none.
+ */
+public <T> List<String> getClassesImplementing(final Class<T> implementedInterface) {
+    /* ... */
+}

+// Alternatively:
+public List<String> getClassesImplementing(final String implementedInterfaceName) {
+    /* ... */
+}

 ```

 There are also methods `List<String> getClassesImplementing(String ifaceName)` and `List<String> getClassesImplementing(Class<T> iface)` that can be called after `scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this).
 These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.